Defence Committee

 IAIN EDWARDS

-I am a barrister at the Bar of England and Wales (practising since September 2001).
-Since 2009, the focus of my practice has been defending in international criminal cases.
-I have represented, or assisted in the representation of, clients in a total of nine cases before the ICTR, STL, IRMCT and ICC.
-I am currently associate counsel for Mr Ali Muhammad Ali Abd-Al-Rahman (Darfur) before the ICC, and counsel for Mr Alphonse Nteziryayo before the IRMCT.
-I was also ad hoc associate counsel for Mr Al-Hassan (Mali) towards the end of the prosecution case, and during the victims’ case, before the ICC.
-In 2016-2017, I was chair of two inaugural ICCBA committees: the Training Committee and the Professional Standards Advisory Committee.
-I work just as comfortably in French as I do in English, an important advantage given the often multilingual nature of the work of the ICC.
+Iain Edwards is a barrister at the Bar of England and Wales (practising since September 2001).
+Since 2009, the focus of his practice has been defending in international criminal cases.
+He has represented, or assisted in the representation of, clients in a total of nine cases before the ICTR, STL, IRMCT and ICC.
+He is currently associate Counsel for Mr Ali Muhammad Ali Abd-Al-Rahman (Darfur) before the ICC, and Counsel for Mr Alphonse Nteziryayo before the IRMCT.
+He was also ad hoc associate Counsel for Mr Al-Hassan (Mali) towards the end of the Prosecution case, and during the victims’ case, before the ICC.
+Iain is the current Vice-President for Defence of the ICCBA, and a member of the Defence Committee.
+In 2016-2017, he was chair of the inaugural Training Committee and Professional Standards Advisory Committee.
+He is the alternate member of the ICC Disciplinary Board.
+Iain works just as comfortably in French as he does in English, an important advantage given the often multilingual nature of the work of the Court.

 JEAN FLAMME